AIDoheeKim/AIDoheeKim.github.io/_pages/about.md

   enabled: true # includes a list of news items
   scrollable: true # adds a vertical scroll bar if there are more than 3 news items
   limit: 5 # leave blank to include all the news in the `_news` folder

-latest_posts:
-  enabled: true
-  scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
-  limit: 3 # leave blank to include all the blog posts
 ---

-Hello!
-I am **Dohee Kim**, a professor in the Department of Artificial Intelligence (AI) Convergence Engineering at Changwon National University.
-Our Data Optimization Lab focuses on data-driven decision-making and optimization methodologies.
+Welcome to **DOLab (Data Optimization Lab)**!
+I am **Dohee Kim**, an Assistant Professor in the Department of Artificial Intelligence Convergence Engineering at Changwon National University.

-My research interests include **Time Series Analysis**, **Optimization**, **machine/deep learning-based modeling**, **data analytics**, and designing algorithms that can be applied to real-world problems (e.g., resource allocation, scheduling, and operations/system optimization).
-I aim to combine mathematical modeling with data-centric approaches to develop solutions that are both interpretable and practical.
+Our lab focuses on developing **data-driven optimization** methodologies to solve complex real-world problems.
+Key research areas include:
+- Time Series Analysis & Forecasting
+- Machine/Deep Learning-based Modeling
+- Optimization Algorithms (scheduling, resource allocation, operations management)
+- Explainable AI (XAI)

+We aim to bridge the gap between theoretical foundations and practical applications by combining mathematical modeling with data-centric approaches.

-We are currently recruiting motivated students who are interested in working with us.
+**We are actively recruiting motivated students** who share our passion for research.
+If you are interested in joining DOLab,